 Many of the actual chemicals in flower petals that give them different colors are called anthocyanins.
 These are water-soluble compounds that belong to a bigger class of chemicals known as flavonoids.
 Anthocyanins are responsible for creating the colors blue, red, pink, and purple in flowers.

 Other pigments that produce flower colors include carotene (for red and yellow), chlorophyll (for the green in petals and leaves), and xanthophyll (a pigment that produces yellow colors).

 The pigments that produce color in plants ultimately come from genes and DNA.
-A plant’s genes dictate which pigments are produced in which cells and what amounts.
+A plant’s genes dictate which pigments are produced in which cells and in what amounts.
 Flower color genetics can be manipulated, and has been, by people.
-When plants are selectively bred for certain colors, plant genetics that direct pigment production are being used.
+When plants are selectively bred for certain colors, plant genetics that direct pigment production are in use.